inspire-helsinki-2019/challenge/docs/seasideVacationSpot.md

 ---
 layout: "challengedetail"
-title: Inspire Helsinki 2019 Data Challenge - Find the best seaside vacation spot"
+title: "Find the best seaside vacation spot - Inspire Helsinki 2019 Data Challenge"
 page: "seasideVacationSpot"
 jumbotronImage: "clouds-daylight-environment-462146.jpg"
 ---

-## Challenge partners
-HELCOM (Baltic Marine Environment Protection Commission - Helsinki Commission), Joni Kaitaranta (HELCOM), Florent Nicolas (HELCOM), Manuel Frias (HELCOM)

 ## Background & context
 People have flocked to the seaside for different activities and relaxation for hundreds of years.
 Whether you like to fish, swim, dive, sail or just see and hear the waves, the seaside has been a popular place for people to spend their vacations.